kyuupichan/asqlite3/README.rst

 An asynchronous wrapper for sqlite3.
 The library wraps the entirety of sqlite3 (as provided on your system) for every version of Python since Python 3.8.

-The current version is |release|.

-The project is hosted on `GitHub <https://github.com/kyuupichan/asqlite3/>`_.  and uses Azure Pipelines for continuous integration.
+The project uses Azure Pipelines for continuous integration.

 Author and License